nikolaswise/nikolas.ws/content/bibliography/easterling/medium-design.md

 > … A radical proposal has no traction, because nothing is new and nothing is right.

 Holy shiiiit.
 Easterling is rejecting the core premise of so many TED talks and thought leaders.
 There is no new way.
 There is no right answer.
 The only way forward lies in ambiguity.
-This immediately calls to mind Nim Wunnans [Theory of Coneptual Labor](http://conceptuallabor.com/), where he identifies that the core location of "doing good work" is necessary defined by and situated within ambiguity.
+This immediately calls to mind Nim Wunnans [Theory of Conceptual Labor](http://conceptuallabor.com/), where he identifies that the core location of "doing good work" is necessary defined by and situated within ambiguity.

 > There is no end or modernist succession or moment after culture.